alastair87-cyf/fundamentals-course/teacher-resources/instructor-notes.md

 A prepared quiz is [available here](https://play.kahoot.it/v2/?quizId=62bd599b-af55-41c3-b335-c28c9060c023) \(editor view [here](https://create.kahoot.it/details/62bd599b-af55-41c3-b335-c28c9060c023)\).
 It is intended to get a general level of confidence in their programming ability from the class.
 To be able to compare we suggest running it in the first and last classes.

-The aim of this quiz is to get to know your students a little and to find out their background.
-Its important to find out exactly how much your students know before you start teaching.
+The aim of this quiz is to get to know your trainees a little and to find out their background.
+Its important to find out exactly how much your trainees know before you start teaching.

 ## Slack